google/googletest/docs/reference/testing.md

 The functions listed in the table above appear to return generators that create values of the desired types, but this is not generally the case.
-Rather, they typically return factory objects that convert to the the desired generators.
+Rather, they typically return factory objects that convert to the desired generators.
 This affords some flexibility in allowing you to specify values of types that are different from, yet implicitly convertible to, the actual parameter type required by your fixture class.